KingsleyND/KingsleyND/README.md

 ## ⚡ About Me
 - 👨‍💻 Passionate about **software engineering**, **AI integration**, and **cloud-based development**.
 - 🌊 I love to **swim** when I’m not coding.
-- 🚀 Turning curiosity about new tech into real-world innovation .
+- 🚀 Turning curiosity about new tech into real-world innovation.

 ---